-Conclusions
+5 Conclusions

-Our work puts forth a streamlined surveying and analysis approach that computationally identifies the relationships between shape and evoked emotions.
-We believe that our approach is a step toward a methodical analysis of form language and its impact on consumer reactions and can lead to integrated design approach where form and consumer emotions are strongly coupled.
+Our work puts forth a streamlined surveying and analysis approach that computationally identifies the relationships between shape and evoked judgments.
+We believe that our approach is a step toward a methodical analysis of form language and its impact on consumer reactions and can lead to integrated design approach where form and consumer judgments are strongly coupled.

-The results of our studies show that emotional responses evoked by coarse product "impressions" are strongly correlated with those evoked by final production models.
-This, in turn, highlights the importance of early and frequent aesthetic evaluations.
+The results of our case study show that consumer responses evoked by coarse product impressions are strongly correlated with those evoked by final production models.
+This correlation, in turn, highlights the importance of early and frequent aesthetic evaluations.
 Moreover, we discovered that not all consumer attributes develop at the same rate through the design timeline.
 Certain attributes solidify much earlier in the design cycle and may be difficult to alter later.
 Certain other attributes are stronger functions of the brand, possibly due to historical associations.
-Product designers may benefit from distinguishing such attributes, and devising the means to preserve, improve, and consistently reuse this knowledge across their product portfolio.